 Open your robots.txt file (in the root folder of your Joomla! website) and remove the /images line so that now search engines are not denied from indexing your images.

-8. Use good alt tags for your images
+8. Use good names and alt tags for your images

 9. Specify the image dimensions when including images